Rod Paige: Other activities

+Personal life and death

+Paige was married to Gloria Crawford from 1956 until they divorced in 1982.
+They had one son: Roderick Jr. He then married Stephanie D. Nellons in 2009.
+Nellons had a daughter, Danielle, from a previous marriage, who would become Paige's step-daughter.

+Paige died at his home in Houston on December 9, 2025, at the age of 92.

 Honors and awards

-The Houston Independent School District renamed its James Bowie Elementary School after Paige, to become Rod Paige Elementary School.
-The Lawrence County School District in his hometown of Monticello, Mississippi renamed its middle school Rod Paige Middle School.
+The Houston Independent School District renamed its James Bowie Elementary School after Paige, to become Roderick R Paige Elementary School.
+The Lawrence County School District in his hometown of Monticello, Mississippi, renamed its Monticello Junior High School as Rod Paige Middle School.

 The University of Houston presented Paige with an honorary doctoral degree in 2000.
-Indiana University Bloomington awarded Paige an honorary Doctor of Humane Letters degree in 2017.
+Indiana University Bloomington awarded Paige an honorary Doctor of Humane Letters degree in 2017, in addition to a Distinguished Alumni Service Award in 2013.